tengrommel/ea/sys/readme.md

 ## Getting and setting the working directory

 *We can use the func Getwd() (dir string, err error) function of the os package to find out which path represents the current working directory*

+*Changing the working diectory is done with another function of the same package, that is, func Chdir(dir string) error*